Osage River: History

-The river is named for the Osage Nation, the historic indigenous people who dominated this region at the time when the first European settlers arrived.
+The river is named from the French "eau sage", for the Osage Nation, the historic indigenous people who dominated this region at the time when the first European settlers arrived.
 The river presented significant navigation difficulties for early settlers because of its fluctuating water levels, as well as the presence of shallow pools and sand bars caused by its tight meandering course through the hills.

 The Missouri Legislature attempted as early as 1839 to deepen the channel of the river.
 Early attempts failed because of lack of funding for the immense task.
 Commercial navigation on the river in the 19th century was confined mostly to smaller craft that could navigate the tight bends and shoals of the river.
 Improvements in the channel by the last two decades of the century led to greater commercial traffic.
 These changes made the lower reaches of the river navigable for steamboat commerce for a period of six to nine months out of the year.